-Email has been around for about 20 years and become a major communication channel in business.
+Email has been around for about 25 years and become an important communication channel in business.

 Email at a Glance

 "Email allows asynchrony: each participant may control their schedule independently."
 (Wikipedia)

 It is preferable to only handle one issue and subject per email.
 That sometimes means you will send mulitple emails to the same recipient(s) in short order, but it has a few advantages:

 - With issues separated into individual email messages, the chance for each of them to get closed and translated into a decision or tasks is highly increased